prajwalita17/msvsd8tsram/README.md

 ```
 ### Ngspice
 Ngspice is the open source spice simulator for electric and electronic circuits.
 Download ngspice-39 tarball `ngspice-39.tar.gz`from [https://ngspice.sourceforge.io/download.html](https://ngspice.sourceforge.io/download.html) into the work directory.
-Install nNgspice and all its dependicies using the following commands.
+Install ngspice and all its dependicies using the following commands.
 ```
 # Home directory
     $cd ~/VSD_8TSRAM